-Figure 10. a) Correlations between $\Delta N{2.5-5}$ on X-axis and CS, calculated using DPS + OPC data and corrected on the cross-correlation coefficient on Y-axis.
-Colors represent different seasons. b) Sulfuric acid proxy concentration on Yaxis compared to the Δ N2.5-5 on X-axis, colors represent different seasons.
+Figure 10. (a) Correlations between $\Delta N{2.5-5}$ on the x axis and CS, calculated using DPS + OPC data and corrected on the cross-correlation coefficient, on the y axis.
+Colors represent different seasons. (b) Sulfuric acid proxy concentration on the y axis compared to the $\Delta N{2.5-5}$ on the x axis; colors represent different seasons.
 The proxy calculation is designed for spring, which is why all other seasons except spring are plotted as transparent.

-We compared the calculated sulfuric acid proxy to ΔN{2.5-5} (Fig. 10b).
-The correlation is positive and statistically significant in winter, spring, and autumn.
-H2SO4 is a precursor vapor for NPF, and a connection between those parameters was reported in various studies (Petäjä et al., 2009, Paasonen et al., 2010, Wang et al., 2011, Yao et al., 2018).
-At the SMEAR II station, the H2SO4 proxy reaches a maximum in spring (March and April), and a minimum in autumn (Nieminen et al., 2014).
+rameters was reported in various studies (Petäjä et al., 2009; Paasonen et al., 2010; Wang et al., 2011; Yao et al., 2018).
+At the SMEAR II station, the H2SO4 proxy reaches a maximum in spring (March and April) and a minimum in autumn (Nieminen et al., 2014).
 A similar seasonal pattern is observed at the Fonovaya station (Fig. 10b).
 The seasonal variations in the H2SO4 proxy are affected by the seasonal variations in the SO2 concentration, CS, and global solar radiation.
 Nieminen et al. (2014) reported that H2SO4 concentration alone did not separate NPF events and non-event days, suggesting that oxidized organics also play an important role in determining the occurrence of NPF.
-Other studies reported higher H2SO4 concentrations during NPF event days (Birmili et al., 2003, Boy et al., 2008).
+Other studies reported higher H2SO4 concentrations during NPF event days (Birmili et al., 2003; Boy et al., 2008).
 Our result agrees with those studies.

-515 The influence of VOCs on NPF in Siberia is likely substantial, although not possible to quantify with the data sets we have obtained during this long-term campaign.
+The influence of VOCs on NPF in Siberia is likely substantial although not possible to quantify with the datasets we have obtained during this long-term campaign.
 The role of VOCs in driving NPF in boreal forests has been widely studied.
-Ehn et al. (2014) demonstrated that biogenic VOCs, particularly α-pinene emitted by boreal trees, can rapidly oxidize to form extremely low-volatility organic compounds (ELVOCs).
+Ehn et al. (2014) demonstrated that biogenic VOCs, particularly α -pinene emitted by boreal trees, can rapidly oxidize to form ELVOCs.
 These ELVOCs effectively contribute to particle nucleation and growth.
-Taipale et al. (2021) modeled the effects of biotic plant stress, such as herbivory and fungal infections, on aerosol 520 particle processes throughout the growing season, showing that VOC emissions, especially monoterpenes and sesquiterpenes, can substantially enhance NPF.
+Taipale et al. (2021) modeled the effects of biotic plant stress, such as herbivory and fungal infections, on aerosol particle processes throughout the growing season, showing that VOC emissions, especially monoterpenes and sesquiterpenes, can substantially enhance NPF.
 Furthermore, organic vapors, in combination with sulfuric acid, are essential for the growth of newly formed particles to sizes large enough to act as cloud condensation nuclei (Paasonen et al., 2013).
 The presence of these organic compounds allows the particles to grow effectively, preventing them from quickly disappearing through coagulation and enabling them to reach sizes that can influence atmospheric processes.
-Our previous study (Garmash & 525 Ezhova et al., 2024) shows that strong NPF events in spring 2020 began with the onset of biogenic activity, at the air temperature characteristic for monoterpene emission bursts in the Finnish boreal forest (Aalto et al., 2015).
-Thus, the observed increase in NPF during unusually warm periods could result from enhanced VOC emissions in the polluted air massed bringing SO2, together providing vapors for particle formation and early growth.
-To better constrain these processes, future studies should include year-round VOC measurements in Siberian forests, with a focus on both baseline emissions and stress-530 induced responses under varying climatic conditions.
+Our previous study (Garmash and Ezhova et al., 2024) shows that strong NPF events in spring 2020 began with the onset of biogenic activity, at the air temperature characteristic for monoterpene emission bursts in the Finnish boreal forest (Aalto et al., 2015).
+Thus, the observed increase in NPF during unusually warm periods could result from enhanced VOC emissions in the polluted air masses bringing SO2, together providing vapors for particle formation and early growth.
+To better constrain these processes, future studies should include year-round VOC measurements in Siberian forests, with a focus on both baseline emissions and stress-induced responses under varying climatic conditions.

-4. Conclusions
+4 Conclusions